Humancyyborg/Raydium-Volume-Bot/README.md

 - ✅ **Sell before gather**: When gathering, if there are tokens left in the wallet, it sells the tokens first and gathers only SOL (the token account rent of 0.00203 SOL is reclaimed).
 - ❌ **Equal number of buys and sells**: One-time buy and one-time sell actions left sell pressure at the end, as there was always a sell at the end of the volume operation.
 - ✅ **More buys than sells**: It randomly buys twice with SOL in the wallet and sells all tokens after some time, making the number of buys twice as many as sells, thus creating more buy pressure.

-# Version 3 is also developed.
-### Version 3 is designed for the massive transactions in a very short time.
-So, it is making 300 transactions in a minute.
-How wonderful it is.
-If you need it, you can contact me.